-Picture of Hope – Help for Those Fighting Opioid Addiction
+Picture of Hope – Opioid Addiction Help

-New York City [November 28, 2017] Now more than ever, families across the U.S. are struggling with opioid addiction.
+Now more than ever, families across the U.S. are struggling with opioid addiction.
 In 2015, there were 33,901 deaths from opioid overdose – that’s 91 deaths per day in the U.S. The opioid crisis has surpassed guns and car accidents to become the #1 cause of death in America, leading President Trump to declare the epidemic a public health emergency.

 Staten Island University Hospital organized a dedicated opioid and heroin addiction hotline, and tasked New York ad agency Fifteen Degrees with creating a PSA to raise awareness and expand treatment for addiction and recovery.